 In 2021 alone, 3,625 people were victims of courier fraud in the UK, with loses totalling more than £15.2 million.

 Andy Fox, North Yorkshire Police’s Financial Abuse Safeguarding Officer, said:

 “This is a sophisticated fraud perpetrated by experienced criminals who convince the victim their bank account is under threat and they need to act quickly to safeguard their money and to assist a police operation to catch criminals.

-“If the person you are talking to ever asks you to lie to the bank or the police, you can be pretty sure it is a scam and again, you should hang up immediately.
+“If the person you are talking to ever asks you to lie to the bank or the police, it is a scam.